 Let’s add another ingredient to this emotional mix, shall we?
 How about a debate on the Huffington Post Divorce page on proposed divorce reform, intended to reduce divorce in “low conflict” marriages where children are involved?

 A last item, and the one that sparked my musing: this article on the New York Times Opinion pages on French women and their tolerance for marital infidelity.

 What are we really talking about here?

 Men and sexual appetite.
 Powerful men and sexual entitlement.
 We’re also in the land of marital expectations, marital duties, extramarital affairs, and more importantly – the realities of human behavior, the reasons we disassemble families, and the complicated legal institution that we call marriage.

-We don’t always know why a marriage ends; assuming that either or both of these unions do, we will certainly have some idea.
+We don’t always know why a marriage ends; assuming that either or both of these unions do terminate in divorce, we will certainly have some idea.